 “Carney made a big speech in Davos how we’re in a world of might makes right, and Canada is going to do what it needs to do.
 I hope he remembers that when he thinks about Israel and what it has needed to do.
 Israel is in very unfriendly territory and has had to fight wars it has no interest in fighting.
-The position of the Canadian government is still an arms embargo against Israel, so if Mark Carney ever wants to understand why does Israel do what it thinks it needs to do, I would encourage him to read the words written by a very smart person, his own words.”
+The position of the Canadian government is still an arms embargo against Israel, so if Mark Carney ever wants to understand why does Israel do what it thinks it needs to do, I would encourage him to read the words written by a very smart person, his own words.” n